 eul_wid: hcq-ad

-Timocles B Comic Poet Fragments on Comedy PDF
+Timocles B Comic Poet Fragments on Comedy in Greek

 The Fragments on Comedy consist of eight surviving passages from the lost plays of the Athenian comic poet Timocles, who was active in the late fourth century BCE.
 Preserved not as a unified text but through quotations by later authors, these excerpts are written in Attic Greek verse.
 The most significant fragment originates from Timocles's play Women at the Dionysia, wherein a character delivers a speech defending comedy's social utility.
 This argument posits that comedy offers psychological relief by allowing spectators to laugh at misfortunes greater than their own, thus putting their personal troubles into perspective.